Aryalexa/42-b2bRoot/4-Vm_setup.md

 #### 🟪 `sudo` configuration

 Let's change some `sudo` configurations.
-We are going to use `visudo` for that.
+We are going to use the `visudo` command (that let's you edit sintax-wise safely the sudo config file `/etc/sudoers` using a tmp file).
-- Access to edit sintax-wise safely: `sudo visudo`
+- Access to edit the sudo config file: `sudo visudo`
-- Find the default lines and change/add these settings:
+- Find the "default" lines.
+We want these settings:
   - Three tries at most to authenticate as `sudo`
   - Show message if authentication password is wrong
   - Save input and output for every command executed as `sudo` in the directory `/var/log/sudo/`. ( ☢️ If `var/log/sudo` directory does not exist, `mkdir var/log/sudo`)
   - `TTY` mode must be active for security reasons.
   - The usage of `sudo` must be restricted for some directories:
     - `/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin:/snap/bin`
+- To achieve the above, we need to add/edit the following lines:
 ```
 Defaults  passwd_tries=3
 Defaults  badpass_message="Wrong password.
 Try again!"
 Defaults  logfile="/var/log/sudo/sudo.log"
 Defaults  log_input, log_output
 Defaults  iolog_dir="/var/log/sudo"
-Defaults  requirett
+Defaults  requiretty
 Defaults  secure_path="/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin:/snap/bin"
 ```